hanfasnoor/deloittecs/README.md

    file from classPath and run the Program
 - Output is logged to console with Team Name and Schedule of Activities displayed

-## How to run
+## How to and run

    You should have Java 8, Maven to run this application.

 ### If running as jar (with Input file)
-    java -jar deloitte-activity-scheduler-0.0.1-SNAPSHOT.jar --activityListTextPath=<Your Local Input File Path>    activityListTextPath is a command line argument expected by the program.Jar will be
+    java -jar deloitte-activity-scheduler-0.0.1-SNAPSHOT.jar --activityListTextPath=<Your Local Input File Path>
+    activityListTextPath is a command line argument expected by the program.Jar will be
-    provided as part of this Git hub Project.Also jar can be create by running maven command
+    provided as part of this Git hub Project.Also jar can be created by running maven command

     *mvn clean install* on project root folder and jar will be created in /target